 Leukemia is a cancer of the blood.
 Leukemia cells are sick immune blood cells that do not work properly and crowd out healthy blood cells.
 Leukemias are the most common childhood cancers.
-Types of leukemia include acute lymphoblastic leukemia (ALL) and acute myeloid leukemia (AML).
+Types of leukemia include:

 Bone marrow is a factory where our blood is made deep inside our bones.
 It makes red blood cells (which carry oxygen and nutrients through the body), white blood cells (which fight germs and infections) and platelets (which help stop bleeding).